Dynamic Algorithmic Service Agreements Perspective: Abstract

 \section{Abstract}

-A multi-disciplinary understanding of the concepts of identity, agency, relationships, interactions, and information, could help illuminate new perspectives in the field of Responsible Artificial Intelligence (AI).
-We set out to investigate the use of the Terms of Service (ToS) agreements model in the context of algorithmic systems, specifically AI systems that make decisions which affect people.
-In this position paper, we identify five areas of concern in traditional ToS agreements by drawing on studies of sociotechnical systems in Science and Technology Studies.
-We provide examples demonstrating the concerns from a sociological perspective and propose components of a Dynamic Algorithmic Service Agreements (DASA) framework.
-We illustrate the DASA in the context of a Recommender System model utilized in the curation of real and synthetic data.
-We do not intend for the DASA framework to replace the ToS one, but instead we hope it will provide practitioners with an alternative point of view which could enable the development of mitigation strategies for responsible and response-able human-algorithmic systems.
+A multi-disciplinary understanding of the concepts of identity, agency, relationships, interactions, and information could help us develop mitigation strategies for responsible human-algorithmic systems in the field of AI.
+It is imperative for us to question the use of the Terms of Service (ToS) agreements model in the context of algorithmic systems, specifically AI systems that make decisions which affect people and their livelihoods.
+In this position paper, we identify five areas of concern in traditional ToS agreements by drawing on studies of sociotechnical systems in Science and Technology Studies: accommodating and enabling change, co-constitution, reflective directionality, friction, and generativity.
+We aim to address these ToS shortcomings and propose components of a novel Dynamic Algorithmic Service Agreements (DASA) framework.
+The DASA could be employed as a self-regulation framework while also enabling additional feedback loops between people and algorithmic systems.
+Rich interaction frameworks could enable us to better negotiate and cooperate with AI systems towards accomplishing the real-world goals we use them for.
+We illustrate the DASA framework in the context of a Recommender System used in the curation of real and synthetic data.
+We do not intend for the DASA framework to replace the ToS model, but instead think it will provide practitioners with an alternative point of view for the design of dynamic interaction interfaces for AI systems that account for human identity and agency.